 Then he broke out in laughter that spread through the van, while Igoe flicked the lighter open, and closed, and open, and closed.

 “You’re doing really good over there,” James said to Igoe with a smile.

 Justin rolled his window down and took the wheel at top center with his right hand.
 “Wooo!” he screamed, pumping his left fist out the window.
 “Window’s all the way down, baby!
 Wooo!
 Tour or die!”

 “Whew.
 This is gonna be one of the best cigarette’s I’ve ever had, y’all,” James said at the next rest stop.

 Justin jumped into the passenger seat, cracked a beer and rolled a joint as Van took over to drive the rest of the way to Macon.
 The sun had only just struck the horizon when we checked in to the hotel and it was dark when we arrived at the venue for the show.

 As we drove over, Justin sat in the middle row of seats.
 By now he’d had himself a few hits of a joint and he’d put back a few beers.
 He danced in his seat along with the jams in the van.
 His seatbelt squeaked each time he bounced in his seat dancing.
 Once he heard the squeak, he danced in a way that carried a beat with squeak of the seatbelt.
 Then he danced to the rhythm of the squeaking seatbelt.

-That’s the thing about being around a guy like Justin; he emanates music, he breathes it and lives it.
+That’s the thing about being around a guy like Justin; he emanates music, he breathes it and never seems to ever stop living it.
 Whether it’s dancing along to a rhythm he just discovered in the world, or making up songs or tag lines, little tunes about anything.
 Justin is in continual participation with his musical self.

 We had all sat down for dinner at the venue when Pete walked in with his guitar and gear box.